danieltjw/aifutures/README.md

 ---

+# Future of Education

+The industrial model of manufacturing citizens that maximises economic output while being easily controllable will not be optimal in the Age of Exploration.

+---

 # Superintelligent AI

 Should an AI be able to reach a human-like intelligence (some believe this to be impossible), it will likely achieve superintelligence next by: